 The bulge in the PVC pipe is for the fan.
-Soil gases are sent all the way up the outdoor pipe and released into the air at a point above the home's roofline.
+Soil gases are sent up the outdoor pipe and released into the air at a point above the home’s roofline.

 Depending on your home’s attributes, it might be really easy or really difficult to install one of these systems.
 Basement installations will involve drilling through your basement floor to install the pipes, and possibly in multiple parts of your basement.
 Crawlspace installations may be more straightforward… unless you’ve got a really small crawlspace with minimal clearance.
 Then things could get complicated.
 Costly, too.

 For these reasons — and the fact that you may find a radon mitigation system unsightly — you should consider an ERV as an alternative solution to your radon problem or a complement to an existing radon removal system.

 An ERV also provides additional benefits beyond radon mitigation.
 That’s why lots of homeowners install them even when they’re not trying to address a radon issue.

 First things first, are the radon levels in your home too high?

 They might be.
 You’ll have to perform a test to check.